PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 First, open File Explorer and create a folder called "Plugins" in your games' root directory and in the Plugins folder, create a folder called "PlayFabGSDK".
 Then, drag all the files from the UnrealPlugin folder in this repo into the Plugins/PlayFabGSDK folder.

 Open the .uproject file in a text editor of your choice.
-In the plugins array add the PlayFabGSDK.
+In the plugins array add the PlayFabGSDK plugin.

 See the example below: